canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 The `Keymap` utility handles setting the keymap, used like this it adds and uses a configuration option.
 (It can also be used to set a specific keymap on construction, or to change it dynamically while the shell is running.)

-The `CommandLineOption` utility does a number of things, adds a configuration option and calls it’s first argument with the configured value.
+The `CommandLineOption` utility does a number of things, adds a configuration option and calls its first argument with the configured value.
 To make this work nicely with an instance of egmde::Wallpaper the latter implements the function call operator to accept the wallpaper colour.

 The `StartupInternalClient` utility takes an “internal client” object (the wallpaper), waits for the server to start and then connects the client to the server, notifying the internal client object of both the client-side and server-side connection so that the server “knows” which client this is.